 No, once you earn a P, P*, or C or higher in a course, whether it be at the UO or another institution, you may not repeat the course.

 If I withdraw from a class and receive a W, and then I repeat and successfully complete the course in a future term, will the W be removed from my record?

 No. The UO will not remove marks (W, Y, X,) from a student's record under the new repeat policy.
 The W will remain on your transcript and is not calculated in your GPA.

-If I receive a D in a class, and then I repeat the class and earn a P, will the D grade be deducted from my GPA?
+If I repeat a course in Fall 2019 or later will the previous grade be deducted from my GPA?

 If I pass the class with a P, P*, or C or higher at the UO and take it again at another college and get a better grade, will this count toward my UO GPA and credit?

 No, once the course is passed at the UO, students may not receive credit from another institution for the same course.
 Additionally, transfer course grades are not included in your UO term or cumulative GPA.

 If I receive an N, N*, or C- or lower in a UO course and retake the course at another institution, will that replace UO credits and GPA?

 The UO credit will be replaced with the transfer course credit, however, the grade from the UO course will still be included in your term and cumulative GPA.
 Transfer courses are not used to calculate UO GPA.
 UO Departments may use grades earned in transfer course to determine a student's admissibility or suitability to continue in a program.